ayushbahuguna101/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is use for my capstone project affiliated to Coursera.
+This repository is used for my capstone project affiliated to Coursera.